 We may have to share your personal data for the purposes set out in the table above with the parties set out below:

-- INTERNAL THIRD PARTIES – Companies in the Sonardyne Group, acting as joint controllers or processors and based in the UK, Canada, Denmark, U.S., Brazil and Singapore and provide system administration services and reporting.
+- INTERNAL THIRD PARTIES – Covelya Group Limited is the parent company of Sonardyne International Limited.
+Companies in the Covelya Group of companies, acting as joint controllers or processors and based in the UK, Canada, Denmark, U.S., Brazil and Singapore and provide system administration services and reporting.